nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### 4.5 Find Feature Improvements

-The `find` feature currently allows the user to search by name among all Persons in store by InternConnect.
+The `find` feature currently allows the user to search by name among all applicants in store by InternConnect.
 We want to improve onto this feature to allow Users to search by any possible field of choice

 #### Implementation